elenascobici/HomeAutomationLEDs/README.txt

 --- WORK IN PROGRESS ---
 This project is not complete!

-1. I haven't made the OpenHab part yet.

-2. Only two presets have been added to the project so far, ColoursFade and FillSolid.
-I plan to add many more.
+There are more presets being added at the moment.

 --- CONTACT ME ---
 If you have any questions or suggestions, please feel free to contact me at elena@scobici.com.